Directory of members

 Upon my return to Scotland I established my own Story Coaching business, working with individuals, groups, and organisations, helping them uncover, share, and understand the stories they need to tell to improve the world around them.

 I am passionate about story and storytelling.
-In the Spring and Summer of 2016, I travelled to Canada to attend the Toronto Storytelling Festival just to meet other storyteller and introduce myself and my work.
+In the Spring and Summer of 2016, I travelled to Canada to attend the Toronto Storytelling Festival just to meet other storytellers and introduce myself and my work.
 I organised a mini-tour of house concerts or "story ceilidhs" as I prefer to call them, emphasizing the old meaning of "ceilidh" as a gathering, where we all share stories.
 I am not necessarily the main attraction (although I'm happy to provide the structure) and encourage my audience to share their stories and to get to know one another better.

-My intention is to spend more time working in Canada (my oldest son and grandson live in Ontario now) and some of my time in Scotland (my second son and grandson live in Edinburgh) and Europe (my youngest son lives in Berlin).
+My intention is to spend more time working in Canada (my oldest son and grandsons live in Ontario now) and some of my time in Scotland (my second son and grandson live in Edinburgh) and Europe (my youngest son lives in Berlin).
 I facilitate storytelling workshops, 1-1 Story Coaching, narrative approaches to leadership and community building, and finally, creative writing and performance (memoir, transformational monologues, public speaking).

 I'm also the host of "The Teller and the Tale" (www.thetellerandthetale.com) a weekly half-hour radio programme featuring storytellers and their stories.
 If you'd like to be a guest, please contact me at email@example.com.